Japanese Culture: Everything You’ve Ever Wanted to Know About the Land of the Rising Sun

 Japanese Traditional Arts

-Other arts include calligraphy, which takes writing Japanese kanji and turns it into a flowing, graceful piece of art, and ikebana, the art of arranging flowers into a certain aesthetic style.
+Other arts include calligraphy, which turns writing Japanese kanji into a flowing, graceful piece of art, and ikebana, the art of arranging flowers into a certain aesthetic style.

-Schools and universities have clubs dedicated to practicing these arts, and community centers offer classes and events where anybody can experience them for themselves—tourists included!
+Schools and universities typically have clubs dedicated to practicing these arts, and community centers offer classes and events where anybody can experience them—tourists included!

 With so much culture to explore, Japan is a country you can get endlessly lost in.
-Anybody can find something that piques their interest, whether it’s athletics or arts.
+Anybody can find something that piques their interest, whether it’s athletics, arts, food or beyond.

 But above all, taking a dive into the customs and history of Japan will demystify this Asian nation and humanize the people who live there.
 Who knows—your journey might even spark a lifelong love affair with all things Japanese!